All Episodes

 If you want to participate, 800-282-2882 is the number.

-United 93 is at the top of the box office for this weekend.
+Lookie here, United93 is at the top of the box office for this weekend.

-Now, United 93, by the way, you know, I when it when it uh it opened in second place on Friday and it kept second place through the weekend, and yeah, the drive-by immediate saying, well, yeah, we were right.
+Now, United93, by the way, you know, it opened in second place on Friday and it kept second place through the weekend.

 Wrong.

-Big earthquake out there uh near the island nation of Tonga, an 8.0 earthquake in the ocean, underneath the surface of the ocean.
+Big earthquake out there near the island nation of Tonga, an 8.0 earthquake in the ocean, underneath the surface of the ocean.

-New Zealand about an hour and a half.
+New Zealand, about an hour and a half.

-Now there's interesting news out of New Zealand.
+Now, there's interesting news out of New Zealand.

 Keith Richards, who you know fell out of a palm tree.

-Uh do we do we know what he was doing in it?
+Do we know what he was doing in it?

 So, you know, you make sure your neighbors do it.

-But you know the way it happens, these these uh these guys come out and they put spikes on their shoes and belts around, and they actually climb up and then they hack the uh the coconuts off, they plumb it to the ground and then clean them up and take them off.
+But the way it happens, these guys come out and they put spikes on their shoes and belts, and they actually climb up and then they hack the coconuts off.

 I don't know how you get to the top of a palm tree.

-I there is no top of a I mean there is, but there's not you can't sit on a on a palm frond.
+There is no top of a, I mean, there is, but there's nothing.

-I I can't visualize this.
+I can't visualize this.

 There must be in New Zealand palm trees that I've not seen.

-But anyway, Keith Richards was up in one, he fell out of the thing, and he hit his head and he had to go to hospital, and they released him with a mild concussion.
+He fell out of the thing and he hit his head and he had to go to hospital.

 But now he's been readmitted to the hospital in New Zealand.

-He's in the house, they have to drain his brain.
+They have to drain his brain.

 He's got brain fluid in the skull.

-They got to drain that out after suffering dull headaches.
+They got to drain that out.

 Surgery is imminent.

-Source told the paper Keith's accident has turned out worse than everybody feared after the tests.
+A source told the paper Keith's accident has turned out worse than everybody feared after the tests.

 Doctors decided they should drain his skull.